Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     ![In the Add Automation Account blade, the Name field is set to Automation-Acct.
 The Resource Group field is set to Automation\_RG, and the Create new radio button is selected.
 The Location field is set to Location nearest you.
 TheCreate Azure Run As account is set to Yes.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image17.png "Add Automation Account blade")

-    > Note: Ignore the warning about the Azure Run As Account.
+    > **Note**: Ignore the warning about the Azure Run As Account.
 It is not needed to complete this lab.

 ### Task 2: Add an Azure Automation credential